git-akshat/JSON-Table-Pagination/README.md

 ### Steps include
 - Parsing json data from an API.
-- Display pased data in Tabular format using TableLayout.
+- Display parsed data in Tabular format using TableLayout.
 - Apply pagination (display only 50 values per page).
 - Sort in Ascending or Descending order by clicking on sort icon in table header.